pheckenlively123/ultraSimpleStress/README.md

 | AMD Ryzen 7 3700X 8-Core Processor | Linux | -doFloatTest -iterations 10000000000 -threads 8 | 0m2.390s | 0m19.022s | 0m0.000s |
 | Intel(R) Core(TM) i5-8300H CPU @ 2.30GHz | Linux | -doFloatTest -iterations 10000000000 -threads 8 | 0m5.289s | 0m41.094s | 0m0.048s |

 The M1 processor's sha256 performance, is IMO pretty surprising.
 The x86_64 processor family has a native sha256 instruction.
-Also, I have read that the x86_64 Go compilor has lots of assembly optimizations.
-Based on the numbers above, I speculate that perhaps the M1 code uses the GPU built into the M1 processor.
+Also, I have read that the x86_64 implementation of the Go crypto library contains lots of assembly optimizations.
+Based on the numbers above, I speculate that perhaps the M1 implementation (of at least sha256) uses the GPU built into the M1 processor.